 You might want to read these posts as well:

-- Here Are the Apps Support Dark Mode in iOS 13 on your iPhone
+- Here Are the Apps Support Dark Mode on your iPhone

-- How to Hide or Unhide Photos & Videos on iPhone and iPad
+- How to Hide Photos & Videos in Photos App on iPhone and iPad

-- How to Customize Your Memoji in iOS 13 and iPadOS
+- How to Customize Your Memoji on iPhone

 What’s your feedback about this feature?
 Will it make AirDrop more helpful?
-Share your thoughts and download our iGB app as well as follow us on Twitter, Facebook, and Instagram to keep yourself in sync with All-Things-Apple.
+Share your thoughts.